usgs/earthquake-ted/tweet_trigger_readme.md

 Running tweet_trigger.py
 ------------------------

 To run tweet_trigger.py, you also must have configTweeter.ini installed in the same directory.
 This file must contain the necessary information to access the Twitter API and the tweet_audit table of the database.
-An example configTweeter.ini can be found in this Git repository.
+An example configTweeter.ini can be found in this Git repository, under .\bin\exampleConfigFiles\.

 Tweet_trigger.py is instantiated by PDL, and needs its own indexer_listener and listener in the Product Client config file to run.